lootie/Multitaper.jl/docs/src/multivariate.md

   * lambdau -- missing data Slepian tapers and their concentrations, if precomputed

 The output is
-  * sxx -- MtCoh coherence estimate
+  * sxx -- MTCoherence coherence estimate

 ## Time domain: